 Interestingly, Mercedes Benz seems to be unearthing the most unique influencers in this space.
 Yes, there is a 21 year-old-vehicle engineering student with 58k followers – who knew?!

-And yes of course, any automotive social media campaign wouldn’t be without the big hitters, Lamborghini collaborating with NBA Stars and Porsche supporting a version of Carpool Karaoke with James Corden and Maroon 5’s Adam Levine.
+We’ve even seen Lamborghini collaborating with NBA Stars and Porsche supporting a version of Carpool Karaoke with James Corden and Maroon 5’s Adam Levine.

 Do these brands have a personality?
 Over to you on that, but apart from BMW’s wry choice of influencers, there are *some* flourishes of humour and fun – though they’re in the minority.